 SageVest Kids also offers suggestions on free activities that might come in handy throughout the summer, or any day of the year.

-- Free Activities For Kids
+- Free Indoor Activities For Kids

-- Free Activities For All Ages
+- Free Outdoor Activities For Kids

 - Free Activities in DC